d-bl/GroundForge/Reversed-engineering-of-patterns.md

 ==================

 The easiest methods to experiment with grounds are explained in the [main] page.
 The generated pair diagrams don't care about plaits and something-pin-something and draw them as plain cloth stitches.
 Furthermore are the distances between stitches optimized to some average.
-So you may have to simplify the desired pattern, mirror and mould it to recognize it in the gallery.
+So you may have to simplify the desired pattern, mirror and distort it to recognize it in the gallery.

 An example: